-7 Ways to Pull Your Look Together With Hair Accessories
+7 Ways to Pull Your Look Together With Hair Clip Styles & Accessories

 If the thought of wearing hair accessories feels a bit daunting, and you’re not quite sure where to start, we’ve got some inspiration for you.
 Read ahead for seven simple styles to incorporate L’ange hair accessories and take your hairstyles to the next level.

-Hair Accessories are Back and We’re Loving It
+Hair Clip Styles & Accessories: Back and We’re Loving It!

 Perhaps you’ve noticed that hair accessories have recently made a comeback.
 Having gained popularity in the 90s, hair clips, barrettes, and scrunchies (to name a few) are once again becoming the preferred method for stylishly pulling one’s hair back.

 Hair accessories are great because they can really tie an outfit together—at the same time, they have the ability to add polish and style to your hair (even if it’s been days since you washed it).

 L’ange has now entered the hair accessory game—offering a variety of chic, shiny options, at prices you can afford.
 And there is so much you can do with hair accessories...from adding small accents, to pulling your hair half or all the way up.